AngularJS - Simplicity in your browser

 After the initial contact, I decided to get rid of all the bloated jQuery code that was there to control the video player and use AngularJS to control the generation of content.
 There were two key facts that influenced my decision:

-• the variable binding that AngularJS offers to play the video in the available player.
+to generate the table that will list all the available sermons and - the variable binding that AngularJS offers to play the video in the available player.

 I also decided to switch the player to a new updated one that LiveStream offered, which features a slider to jump through the video, volume control and more.